cloudflare/cloudflare-docs/content/ssl/edge-certificates/custom-certificates/troubleshooting.md

 First, check your custom certificate entitlements at **SSL/TLS** > **Edge Certificates**.

-Then, when actually uploading or editing the certificate, make sure you select the appropriate option in the **Legacy Client Support** dropdown at the bottom.
+Then, when actually uploading or editing the certificate, make sure you select the appropriate option for **Legacy Client Support**.

 ## The certificate chain you uploaded cannot be bundled using Cloudflare's trust store.
 Please check your input and try again.
 (Code: 2100)